 Analyzing how specific heat varies with the size of a BH offers key insights into its stability under thermodynamic conditions and possible phase transitions.
 When the heat capacity is positive, the system tends to be stable and capable of equilibrating thermally with its surroundings; a negative value, on the other hand, points to instability, and a value of zero corresponds to a critical phase transition point.
 The heat capacity behavior in terms of different entropy frameworks is presented in Fig.~\ref{Fig-1} by setting $P=1,~\alpha=1$, and $Q=1$.
-Notably, we obtain different trajectories with respect to the entropy models that we employed in our analysis, such as for the Hawking-Bekenstein (red solid curve), exponential corrected entropy (blue dotted curve), and R\`{e}nyi entropy (black dotted-dashed curve).
+Notably, we obtain different trajectories with respect to the entropy models that we employed in our analysis, such as for the Hawking-Bekenstein (red solid curve), exponential corrected entropy (blue dotted curve), and R\'{e}nyi entropy (black dotted-dashed curve).
 We want to mention here that in the legends of all the thermodynamic figures, we present the Hawking-Bekenstein and exponential corrected entropies by HBE and Exp, respectively.
-It observes that heat capacity in terms of Hawking-Bekenstein and R\`{e}nyi entropies initially shows negative behavior for small values of entropy, and then they show positive behavior as the entropy rises, and also for small values, we obtain the zero point.
-For example, there is only one zero point or phase transition in the cases of the Hawking-Bekenstein (red solid curve) and R\`{e}nyi entropy (black dotted-dashed curve), which are at $0.7071$ and $0.5348$, respectively.
+It observes that heat capacity in terms of Hawking-Bekenstein and R\'{e}nyi entropies initially shows negative behavior for small values of entropy, and then they show positive behavior as the entropy rises, and also for small values, we obtain ZP.
+For example, there is only one ZP or phase transition in the cases of the Hawking-Bekenstein (red solid curve) and R\'{e}nyi entropy (black dotted-dashed curve), which are at $2.2214$ and $1.1698$, respectively.